tavmurphy1/spotify-album-link-microservice/README.md

 	npm start

-# Requesting Data From the Spotify Album Link Microservice
+# Communication Contract - Requesting Data From the Spotify Album Link Microservice

 Make an HTTP GET request to the /spotify-album endpoint.
 This endpoint requires two query parameters:

-	album
+	- album
-	artist
+	- artist

-Example Request URL:
+Example HTTP GET Request URL:

 	http://localhost:3001/spotify-album?album=In%20Rainbows&artist=Radiohead

 # Receiving Data From the Spotify Album Link Microservice
 The microservice will respond with a JSON object containing two keys.

-  	the spotify link
+  	- the spotify link
-	the spotify link converted to an embed link
+	- the spotify link converted to an embed link

 example response:

 	{
   	"spotifyLink": "https://open.spotify.com/album/5vkqYmiPBYLaalcmjujWxK",